STATISTICS - Section 2

 The Binomial Equation

-where the probability of failure,
+where the probability of failure, q, probabilty of failure

-the Binomial equation is sometimes expressed as:
+the Binomial equation (i is sometimes expressed as:

 Example